-Hello Jason, can you give us a brief background about youself?
+Hello Jason, can you give us a brief background about yourself?

 I'm Jason Gibb, co-founder of Bread & Jam.
 I have a varied background - including TV production (running multi-million dollar television shows in London and LA), book and recipe writing, biochemistry (several academic papers published during my Ph.D.), and olive oil production.

-After ten years of growing the business, I managed to successfully exit and co-founded Bread & Jam, the UK’s first food founders’ festival which supports emerging food & drink brands in the UK.
+After 10 years of growing the business, I managed to successfully exit and co-founded Bread & Jam, the UK’s first food founders’ festival which supports emerging food and drink brands in the UK.
 Our main event, each October, is a one-stop shop for any food or drink FMCG business looking to start, scale or expand.
-I also started the FoodHub Forum on Facebook, which is a lively community of over 12k food & drink entrepreneurs.
+I also started the FoodHub Forum on Facebook, which is a lively community of over 12,000 food and drink entrepreneurs.

 I'm also a food entrepreneur at heart, and very keen to play a part in tackling the climate crisis we are facing, so I've recently focused on launching Unruly, a plant-based business that makes the most of my experience of following a plant-based diet for over 40 years.